go-swagger/go-swagger/docs/use/models/schemas.md

 > An alternate design has been experimented but not released.
 For those interested in pushing forward this project again,
 > see [this pull request][lifting-pointers]

+#### Common use cases

+You don't always have to resort to pointers to figure out whether a value is empty.

+* The idiomatic way to check for a null/empty string is: `minLength: 1`

 ### Validation

 All produced models implement the [Validatable] interface.

 Exceptions: